 Thus, the summative assessment for this module consists of:

-One in-semester test; worth 20% module mark
+One piece of Assessed Coursework, worth 20% module mark

 Formative assessment and feedback

 Students receive written feedback via a number of marked coursework assignments which include computation projects over an 11 week period.
 In addition, verbal feedback is provided by lecturer/teaching assistant at lab sessions.